BiDAlab/UWF4DR-Benchmark/requirements/README.md

 stacks.

 - `cnn.txt`
   Dependencies for convolutional neural network (CNN) models.
+The CNN architectures used in this study include MobileNetV2 and
+  ResNet18.

 - `vit.txt`
   Dependencies for vision transformer (ViT) models.